felipehuerta17/cryo-evaporation-foam/README.md

-# cryo-storage-foam
+# cryo-evaporation-foam
-OpenFOAM and Python code to simulate the non-isobaric storage of cryogenic liquids
+OpenFOAM and Python code to simulate the non-isobaric evaporation of cryogenic liquids in storage tanks